Bruce Botnick: The Doors

 Botnick audio engineered the Doors' studio recordings starting with their first album in 1966.

 In November 1970 he took over production of The Doors' L.A.
-Woman album, their last with lead singer Jim Morrison, after the band's long-serving producer Paul A. Rothchild fell out with the band over the album's direction.
-According to Robby Krieger it was Botnick's idea to record the album at the Doors rehearsal space where they were more comfortable and used to the sound, rather than at a more costly recording studio.
+Woman album, their last with lead singer Jim Morrison, after the band's long-serving producer Paul A. Rothchild clashed with the band over the album's direction.
+According to Robby Krieger, it was Botnick's idea to record the album at the Doors rehearsal space where they were more comfortable and used to the sound, rather than at a more costly recording studio.

 Additional work

 Botnick has a credit as assistant engineer on the Rolling Stones' Let It Bleed album.
 He later produced Eddie Money's first two albums, Eddie Money in 1977 and Life for the Taking in 1978.
 Botnick also produced two albums for Paul Collins' rock group The Beat, including 1979's The Beat and 1982's The Kids Are The Same.
 He also co-produced Kenny Loggins’ 1982 album, High Adventure.

 Botnick had a long-running association with film composer Jerry Goldsmith as his scoring mixer.
-Botnick first met Goldsmith on 1979's Star Trek: The Motion Picture and they worked together on most of Goldsmith's film projects - numbering over 100 - from the 1980s through to Goldsmith's death in 2004.
+Botnick first met Goldsmith on 1979's Star Trek: The Motion Picture and they worked together on most of Goldsmith's film projects – numbering over 100 – from the 1980s through to Goldsmith's death in 2004.

 He also engineered at least two of Lonnie Mack's late-1960s Elektra albums, and is credited as Re-Recording Mixer for the movie Gremlins.

-Was the producer and mixing engineer of the 1972 album Rising by the band Mark-Almond.
+Botnick was the producer and mixing engineer of the 1972 album Rising by the band Mark-Almond.